markusunger/200_OK_admin/case-study.md

 ![GIF of the inspector in action]

 The decision to implement core API functionality and web administration functionality in two separate applications also created a barrier of communication between both.
-This barrier stands in the way of easily sharing request and response data with the user-facing frontend.
-A request for the `/users` resource of a specific API is fully processed in the backend application up to and including the point where the response is actually sent to the user.

 The only common denominator that both the web application as well as the backend application have is the data store.
-A naive idea would be to store requests and responses in that database so that the frontend can query for it.
+So to allow real-time request/response inspection in the web application, a simple approach would be to store that information in the database so that the frontend can retrieve it.
 However, that solution would have a few drawbacks.
 First, it puts more load on the main database which decreases its overall capacity.
 But even more significantly, it introduces a maintainability demand: Most requests and responses will likely never be inspected on the frontend, so a lot of data is stored without a need and regular cleanup of old data is required.

 A better solution can be achieved by using a dedicated message broker. _Redis_ is an in-memory data store with message brokering functionality in the form of its publish/subscribe mode.
 Leveraging that functionality, the API backend can publish each request/response cycle to Redis.
 When a subscriber in the frontend application listens for that data, it will receive it, otherwise it is immediately discarded.